pospi/talk-solidity-blockchain-intro/solidity-notes.md

 .col2-left[
 # Other 'vulnerabilities'

 Headlines like "[Solarstorm: A security exploit with Ethereum’s Solidity language, not just the DAO](https://blog.blockstack.org/solar-storm-a-serious-security-exploit-with-ethereum-not-just-the-dao-a03d797d98fa)" are very catchy but don't amount to much when one stops to think about how computers operate.
 This is just how you'd want programs to run, sometimes.
 Sometimes a function calls a function in another class that calls back to the object that started it all.
 It's not even uncommon.
-So to disallow *that* would be to disallow, you know, writing code.
+So to disallow *that* would be to disallow, you know, logic.

 If you're gonna be writing code, you're gonna get some rat faeces in there.
 In software, *Everything is Terrible*&trade;

 So let's all calm down for a minute, and think about all these things together.

-1. A logic error in a software program does not mean the language is broken.
+1. **A logic error in a software program does not mean the language is broken.**
-2. A vulnerability in a language does not mean the underlying CPU is broken.
+2. **A vulnerability in a language does not mean the underlying CPU is broken.**
-3. A language which allows sloppy code need not be doomed if good tooling can be built around it... but a language which definitively prevents sloppy code is always going to be better.
+3. **A language which allows sloppy code need not be doomed if good tooling can be built around it**... but a language which definitively prevents sloppy code is always going to be better.

 ]
 .col2-right[